GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer-helm.md

 https://console.cloud.google.com/kubernetes/application?project=YOUR_PROJECT
 ```

+### Troubleshooting

+The deployer job/pod might fail if your application tries to create
+cluster-wide objects, such as `CustomResourceDefinition`, `StorageClass`,
+or `ClusterRole` and `ClusterRoleBinding`.
+This is because the deployer
+is only allowed to create namespaced resources.

+- `ClusterRole` and `ClusterRoleBinding`: Please see the RBAC section
+  in Part 2 below.
+- `StorageClass`: If your application uses a storage class, see Part 2
+  on how to configure your schema.
+If your application provides a
+  `StorageClass` (i.e. your application is a storage provisioner),
+  the resource must be created by the application with a properly
+  configured service account.
+See RBAC section in Part 2 on how to set
+  up such a service account.
+- Other cluster scoped resources: These resources must be created by
+  the application with a properly configured service account.
+See RBAC
+  section in Part 2 on how to set up such a service account.

 ## Part 1b (recommended): Creating a wrapper chart

 It is recommended to create a new top level chart for your application